-The captures and mortalities of marine reptile in CCSBT fisheries are summarized in Table 1.
-One Pinnipedia species and one leatherback turtle was recorded through the Japanese scientific observer program in 2011-2012 (CCSBT-ERS/1308/Info03).
+The captures and mortalities of marine reptile in CCSBT fisheries are summarized in Table 2 (page 20).
+One tooth whale and no marine reptile were recorded through the Japanese scientific observer program in 2013 (CCSBT-ERS/1503/BGD01).
 Incidental catch of marine mammal and marine reptile occurred at a negligible level in the Japanese high-sea SBT longline fishery.
 There is not enough number of observations for the appropriate statistical estimation of the total incidental catch for these animals.

-7. Mitigation Measures to Minimize Seabird and Other Species Bycatch Current Measures
+7. Mitigation Measures to Minimize Seabird and Other Species Bycatch

+Current Measures